serhii-babich/html-accordion-tabs/README.md

 }
 ```

 What happens here?
-We added a `.full-height` class to our `.tab-container` and sprinkled some fun CSS over it.
+We add a `.full-height` class to our `.tab-container` and sprinkled some fun CSS over it.

 ```css
 .tab-container.full-height {